tparchman/GAIN_summer2021/day_two/python_1_primer.md

     print ("2/3 should equal roughly %.3f" % (Prod))
     # This will print "2/3 should equal roughly 0.667"

-# 5. Using the interactive prompt to test statements or blocks of code outside of your scripts, and/or to get help (`help()`, `dir()`)

-### 5A.
-A useful feature of python is the interactive prompt, which you can invoke by simply typing python (or python3, depending on your set up), as below.
+# 5. A useful feature of python is the interactive prompt, which you can invoke by simply typing python (or python3, depending on your set up), as below.
+The interactive prompt can be used to test statements or blocks of code outside of your scripts, and/or to get help (`help()`, `dir()`)

     [tparchman@Thomass-MacBook-Pro python1]$ python
     Python 3.8.5 (default, Aug 16 2020, 12:28:59)